Continental TrueContact Tour review

 After all the accolades for performance while driving in dangerous conditions, treadwear durability, and functionality.
 This is an area where the TrueContact tour isn’t leading the pack.
 While it does provide the hallmarks and performance that you would expect from a high-tier tire manufacturer, there are more prominent winners in the touring all-season segment.

-The Tire could be better when pushed to its limit in high-speed cornering, extreme braking, or acceleration.
-In saying that, I think this is a scenario of “what exactly are you trying to achieve with this tire”?
+The tire could be better when pushed to its limit in high-speed cornering, extreme braking, or acceleration.
+In saying that, we think this is a scenario of “what exactly are you trying to achieve with this tire”?

 The TrueContact tour performs amply in light snow, taking advantage of its temperature-activated functional polymers when the temperature gauge drops below 0.